waltersantacruz/CrudLaravel/README.md

 this will install all laravel dependencies used in this project.

+# Install npm dependencies

+run this command to install all npm dependencies

+> npm install

+also run this command

+> npm run dev

 ## Setting up database

 make a copy of the file `.env.example` in the same folder and rename it as `.env`